“The 45mm Tag Heuer Connected Calibre E4 is solid and luxurious, makes a bold statement on your wrist, and has great battery life and performance.”

 Is it too big?
 It’s on my 6.5-inch wrist in the photos, and I don’t think it looks ridiculous, but there’s no doubt it’s a big smartwatch.
 It’s actually the weight that’s more noticeable.
-It’s 115 grams, so more than twice that of an Apple Watch Series 7 with a Braided Solo Loop strap, and that makes it uncomfortable to wear overnight.
-However, unlike the Galaxy Watch 5 Pro (which is also too big and heavy to wear overnight), Tag Heuer doesn’t really push sleep tracking as a key feature.
+It’s 115 grams, so more than twice that of an Apple Watch Series 8 with a Braided Solo Loop strap, and that makes it uncomfortable to wear overnight.
+However, Tag Heuer doesn’t really push sleep tracking as a key feature.

 The perforated rubber strap with Tag Heuer’s fantastic folding clasp is very comfortable, more so than the full rubber version that was fitted to the 42mm Connected Calibre E4 that I previously wore.
 It’s also simple and fast to adjust at any time, making it very easy to live with.
 You can get the 45mm smartwatch with a metal bracelet if the rubber version doesn’t feel upmarket enough, but I’d give this one a try before you make that decision.

 The crown is covered in rubber to make it easier to rotate and scroll through the menus, plus the pushers have a dampened motion, so they feel less like buttons.
 I like the solidity of the Connected Calibre E4 45mm, it’s an obviously luxurious product, and I think it looks superb, even if it is pretty big.
 But it’s crucial not to think of this as the “big” Connected Calibre E4.